ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/lse/intro.md

 **Which CPU or architecture version should I specify with gcc?**

-In the [Graviton getting started](https://github.com/aws/aws-graviton-getting-started/blob/main/c-c++.md) on GitHub AWS recommends using
--march=armv8.2-a+fp16+rcpc+dotprod+crypto
-for GCC targeting Graviton2.
+Refer to the [AWS Graviton Technical Guide](https://github.com/aws/aws-graviton-getting-started/blob/main/c-c++.md) on GitHub AWS for recommendations on GCC flags for Graviton processors.

 It’s generally a good idea to use the latest compiler available on the operating system being used.